praveens-git-bit/Ignite2024/Introduction.md

 - Task 3.1: Create a Semantic model and generate insights using Copilot for Power BI

+### Optional Exercises

-## Exercise 4: Real-Time Intelligence experience : Explore Streaming data using Copilot for KQL DB
+## Exercise 4: Real-Time Intelligence experience : Explore Streaming data using Copilot for KQL DB (Optional)

 - Task 4.1: Ingest real-time data into Eventhouse using Eventstream
 - Task 4.2: Analyze and discover patterns, identify anomalies and outliers using Copilot

-### Optional Exercises

 ## Exercise 5: Explorer Data Science experience in Microsoft Fabric (Optional)